 Barrio de Salamanca is like a miniature version of New York’s Upper East Side with a more strait-laced kind-of-panache.
 I thought of playing Carrie Bradshaw but this is Madrid and I am in Almodovar’s Universe.
 The red flats I’m wearing are still up for walking but my feet are in opposition.
 Retiro Park, the green lung of the city is just around the corner.
 Down the broad avenida of Calle Velazquez, with my feet in need of respite, I went inside the former Gran Hotel Velazquez now reborn as the Bless Hotel Madrid, a five-star hotel exuding sophistication and downright thespian glamour.

 The hotel, although strikingly modern, radiates the exoticism of the Twenties.
-Crowded with wordly ghosts – tile-clad walls and a roulette wheel ceiling fitting, slabs of ochre, the velvety upholstered furniture, a glass dome and a narrow winding staircase with crystal beads that cascade from the eight-floor all the way down.
+Crowded with wordly ghosts – tile-clad walls and a roulette wheel ceiling fitting, slabs of ochre, the velvety upholstered furniture, a glass dome and a narrow winding staircase with crystal beads that cascade from the eighth-floor all the way down.
 The hotel wears a fragrance that has a whiff of cool and hedonistic.
 Poking around the stagey interior, I see a library where shelves are laden with Spanish and Catalan literature.
 Here every modern traveler performs the ritual of checking in and checking out.
 Guests ride the elevator up, walk on a plush floral patterned carpet leading to their very own private escape.
 I have heard from hushed conversations that all the 111 rooms have been distinctly tailored to exude an air of relaxation and lavish pampering.
-There is an underground bar for clandestine rendezvous and for grabbing balls – a bowling alley (yes baby)!
+There is an underground bar for clandestine rendezvous and for grabbing balls – a bowling alley!

 During my time in the city, feeling the constant pull of the Almodovarian Universe, it seemed that my world is starting to rotate in that axis.
 The hotel in some uncanny way is playing a backdrop for what my final scenes would be.
 Will I be someone who will end up a full blown hedonista or rather a poor curious viajera wanting to be a pseudo artista?